AdobeDocs/experience-manager-65.en/help/sites-administering/sharepoint-connector.md

 To add the user in the admin group:

 1. Go to Group Administration
-1. Click ‘a’ node
+1. Click the ‘a’ node
 1. Click ‘administrators’
-1. Type the user ID create above in the text box before [Browse] button
+1. Type the user ID create above in the text box before **Browse** button
 1. Click the Green tick symbol to add the user to admin group

 ### Disable Token Authentication {#disable-token-authentication}

 1. Download and install the package `basic auth`. `zip` from Package Share.

 1. Close Quickstart.
 1. Open the file *\crx-quickstart\repository\repository.xml*.